 Even if you don't agree with what the speaker is saying, it is important that the person knows you are listening and that you understand what they have said.
-Use nods and "uh-huhs" and respectful comments that show you have heard what was said.
+Use nods and acknowledge that you hear what they are saying and make respectful comments that show you have heard what was said.
+These comments do not need to be in agreeance with what the speaker has said, but rather allow them to know that you have heard what they had to say.
+Validation is important in building strong interpersonal relationships with others.